euctrl-pru/website/references/definition/IATA_code_89.md

 ---
 # {{ page.title }}

-Code 89 (alpha AM) is one of IATA's delay codes {% cite wiki:iatadelaycodes iata:delaycodes %}.
+Code 89 (alpha AM) is one of IATA's delay codes {% cite wiki:iatadelaycodes iata:delaycodes --file aviation %}.
 It is specified as follows:

 | Code | Alpha | Short description | Further info |